cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 With zram, there is no equivalent process.
 Nothing is watching the device fill up and taking action.
 When it hits capacity, it simply stops accepting pages.
-If there is a lower-priority disk swap device, the kernel spills to that -- with all the LRU inversion problems described above.
+If there is a lower-priority disk swap device, the kernel spills to that, with all the LRU inversion problems described above.
 If there is no other device, the system either hangs while the kernel desperately tries to reclaim anything it can, or the OOM killer fires.
 In neither case does the system degrade gracefully.

 The situation can actually be worse still -- in some cases the OOM killer may not fire at all.
 In March 2026, Matt Fleming at Cloudflare